barumau/pandunia/eng/G03_lexe_tipe.md

 It's because the structure words define the structure and the content words define the meaning.
 For example, consider the following sentence where only structure words are visible and content words are hidden.

-    ░░░░ ░░░░ ya ░░░░ ░░░░ un ░░░░ ░░░░.
+    ░░░░ ░░░░ ye ░░░░ ░░░░ un ░░░░ ░░░░.

-Here the structure words *ya* and *un* form a certain construction or mold where content words are inserted.
+Here the structure words *ye* and *un* form a certain construction or mold where content words are inserted.
 The type and placement of the structure words reveals the structure of the mold.
 Namely, it is the transitive clause construction.
 It is identified by its three-part structure.
 First there is the subject (a noun phrase).
-It is followed by the predicate (a verb phrase), whose beginning is marked here by the affirmative particle *ya*.
+It is followed by the predicate (a verb phrase), whose beginning is marked here by the affirmative particle *ye*.
 It is in turn followed by the object (another noun phrase), whose beginning is marked by the determiner *un* 'a, one'.

     Figure.
 The transtive construction in three levels.

      ┌─────────┐ ┌───────────┐┌────────────┐
-     │ ░░░ ░░░ │ │ya ░░░ ░░░ ││ un ░░░ ░░░.│  WORD LEVEL
+     │ ░░░ ░░░ │ │ye ░░░ ░░░ ││ un ░░░ ░░░.│  WORD LEVEL
      └────┬────┘ └─────┬─────┘└─────┬──────┘
     ------│------------│------------│----------------------------
     ┌─────┴─────┐┌─────┴─────┐┌─────┴─────┐